 Our work in 2016-2017 continued across the three areas of our work health, education and food security.
-Over the last year we launched a new village-level support programme for our Community Health Workers (CHWs) through the appointment of 17 Area Co-ordinators.
-The Area Coordinators provide support and continued training for CHWs, improve the distribution of essential medicines throughout our village network and have started to collect data on health outcomes.
+Over the last year Health and Hope Myanmar launched a new village-level support programme for Community Health Workers (CHWs) through the appointment of 17 Area Co-ordinators.
+The Area Coordinators provide support and continued training for CHWs, improve the distribution of essential medicines throughout the village network and have started to collect data on health outcomes.
 Each Area Co-ordinator is responsible for supporting 15-20 CHWs and overseeing the provision of healthcare to an average of 3,600 villagers.

-We were able to provide two further training sessions for 57 new Traditional Birth Attendants, deliver over 5,000 dignity kits to pregnant women in partnership with the UNFPA and were delighted to welcome back four of our Freedom to Education students to work with us after they graduated from university studies.
+Two further training sessions were provided for 57 new Traditional Birth Attendants, and over 5,000 dignity kits were delivered to pregnant women in partnership with the UNFPA.
+Health and Hope Myanmar were delighted to welcome back four Freedom to Education students to work with them after they graduated from university studies.

 To read more about the successes and challenges of the year, please download a copy of our latest annual report here.

 In 2015-2016 we delivered over 100 tonnes of food aid to help rural villagers survive after the devastating impact of Cyclone Komen.
 In partnership with the UNFPA, we were able to distribute clean delivery kits to pregnant women across Chin State, in addition to running free clinics reaching over 200 of our Community Health Workers with medicines and refresher training.

 Back at our base in Lailenpi we were able to finish the building of Hope Clinic, as well as install the first ever hydro-electric solution for the training centre, clinic and village, bringing a sustainable source of electricity and clean drinking water to nearly 3,000 people.